doridori/doridori.github.io/_posts/2016-08-16-Android-Security-welcome-to-shell.md

 ## Other Shell Permissions

-To see what other permissions the `shell` user has check out the below:
+To see what other permissions the `shell` user has check out the below from `/data/system/packages.xml`:

 <div data-gist-id="21ce5f812bd0d9d43d5ff2a3fd28c4b5" data-gist-file="packages.xml">packages.xml</div>